davidmailland/davidmailland.github.io/_pages/about.md

 permalink: /
 title: "Mathematics and Art"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# David Mailland

+Independent researcher in Petri nets, formal methods, safety engineering and mathematical structures.

+## Mathematics and Art

-A personal exploration of mathematical structures, visual forms, and the quiet places where they unexpectedly meet.
+A personal exploration of mathematical structures, visual forms, and the unexpected patterns that emerge from them.

-This site brings together notes, figures, and publications arising from these mathematical explorations.
+This site brings together notes, figures, software, and publications arising from these mathematical and scientific explorations.